steenhansen/php-google-api-example/README.md

 For instance, steenhansen1942@gmail.com, can log in and view general information.
 He can also view the 'Docs Manual' whereas test@gmail.com cannot.

 The PHP program could change the values in the Google spreadsheet, so as to delete or change a user's name.
+But the PHP program would never know any passwords.

 ## Google API calls Example in PHP: